Reference from the MSC Deputy Provincial

 Lee hopes the recommendations affect mental health treatment generally.
 Lee stated,"I feel good about making a contribution through lived experience.
 I hope leaders will be better equipped in their duty of care as a result".

-As a principal of Catholic schools I have provided care as the result of the deaths of 6 children (Si Bus accident, Skye HIV, Brooke Hit by a truck, Julie Hit by a car, Brooke Cancer, Peter Drowning).
+As a principal of Catholic schools, I have provided care as a result of the deaths of 6 children (Si Bus accident, Skye HIV, Brooke Hit by a truck, Julie Hit by a car, Brooke Cancer, Peter Drowning).
 Each of these triggered my PTSD/I in varying degrees.
-My health is in good order now and I have learnt a lot about my condition and effective management of my injury."
-Greater detail will be provided in Lee's memoir "Looking Forward Looking Back".
+My health is in good order now, and I have learned a lot about my condition and the effective management of my injuries."
+Greater detail will be provided in Lee's memoir "Quixotic Courage" A Teachers Pilgrim Journey.
 Lee's video "EXPERIENCING PTSD" is but one effort to educate. https://youtu.be/MtPgX4fU1VI Lee continues to be an advocate for refugees in detention, First Nations, and human rights generally.
 (Tôi vẫn có thể đóng góp gì)

 TO WHOM IT MAY CONCERN